BLE-LTER/ble-handbook/handbook.md

 - water_column_position: surface/bottom.
 There is also mid-column, which CP data does not use.
 Formerly we assigned river and ocean stations "not applicable" but now all shallow/river/ocean stations are assigned "surface." (discrete water samples only)
 - sample_depth (discrete water samples only)
 - [data columns, including notes]
-- collection_method: grab/pump (discrete water samples only)
+- collection_method: grab/pump/sensor (discrete water samples or sensor measurements only)
 - station_name: fully spelled out station names, e.g. Kaktovik Deep Station 2
 - latitude
 - longitude
 - station_depth: only include if provided by the PI for a given dataset